-“Interestingly, our exploration with Runway started from the release management side of things, but with Bugsnag integrated, we’ve found Runway’s monitoring angle to be just as valuable.”
+“Our exploration of Runway started on the release management side of things, but we’ve found the monitoring features to be just as valuable.”

 Today, with the help of Runway, Cleo’s team feels newly unleashed to build an app experience that serves as the beating heart of their business.
 All told, the efficiency gains that Runway has delivered have been a game-changer for Cleo.
 Onboarding new engineers and empowering them to run releases is now as easy as signing them into Runway and having them follow along in the interface.
 Releases have become a non-event, making Cleo’s speedy weekly release cadence less daunting, and freeing the team up to iterate on the product and learn continuously.
 And the team knows that as they continue to scale to meet tomorrow’s objectives, Runway will scale right along with them.